 Atienna was drawn out of her thoughts by a loud sigh.
 She turned her head just in time to see Safiyah throw herself on the chair beside her.

 “Your brother is impossible,” Safiyah said, arms crossed, glaring through the crowd that stood around them and in the direction where Atienna assumed her brother stood.
 Her expression then became sympathetic, and she turned to Atienna before reaching out and squeezing her hand.
 “As are you.
 If I had been poisoned, I would be locking myself up in bed.”

 “To escape from these meetings or to rest and recover?”
 Atienna wondered.

 “To escape these meetings of course.”
 Safiyah threw her hands up in the air.
 “If we are to be required to come here, I would at least like to take part in the meetings!”
-She then cleared her throat and then spoke like how a schoolteacher would: “Family members of the chieftain are not allowed to take part in meetings as they have not earned their positions.
+She then cleared her throat, then spoke like a schoolteacher: “Family members of the chieftain are not allowed to take part in meetings as they have not earned their positions.
 Nepotism.
-And yet our purpose here is to ‘follow tradition and facilitate peace amongst the tribes’?”
+And yet, our purpose here is to ‘follow tradition and facilitate peace amongst the tribes’?”
 She crossed her arms and shook her head.
 “Facilitate peace—half of us can’t sit in the same room without throwing fists with one another.
 And isn’t that nepotism anyway?”